Philosophy

 Every day, strangers look at our face—our brows, cheeks, lips, and lashes—but all we have ever seen of ourselves, while closing one eye, is the blurry lump of our nose.
 Were it not for mirrors and photographs, we could not tell if we had Cleopatra's looks or Socrates'.
 Oddly, we know others better than ourselves, for we observe their reality, but only copies of ourselves.

-Faces are like assumptions, we see with them, we do not see them.
+Faces are like assumptions: we see with them, we do not see them.

 At weddings, when flutes and violins make women's cheeks wet, I often roll my eyes because crying at weddings seems mawkish and predictable, and I could never give in to such a routine.
 But if I call myself a thinker, I ought instead to envy their tears.
 While those mascaraed ladies meditate on youth and beauty, loneliness and love, time and till death do us part, I sit stiffly and self-consciously in my pew, thinking not of the human condition but of my own superiority.
 Nothing is shallower than pride.